 Any student with a documented disability needing academic adjustments or accommodation is encouraged to contact a counselor for disability services.
 Contact information can be found online on the college web page.
 For additional information, please contact an ELI counselor at firstname.lastname@example.org or 703.323.2425.
 If you have a MoA, then it must be presented to your instructor during unit 1 of the course so that any accommodations can be worked out.
 All information is kept confidential.

-Links to Course Assignment SchedulesFor spring 2017, this is the course schedule:
+Links to Course Assignment SchedulesFor summer 2017, this is the course schedule:

 Each week of your schedule will list the course units and assignments that you are required to complete that week.
 Each course unit will list what you are required to read and submit for that unit.
 Each unit will also usually have some extra material that you may look at and some possible extra credit work that you can complete.
 Please make sure that you check out all the linked information for each course unit.

 Please make sure that you double-check your official registration to verify the specific section of the course that you signed up for.
 You can always finish faster than your course schedule.